-Minimum hardware requirements
+Minimum hardware recommendations

 For hardware requirements for the host machine, see the ArcGIS Pro system requirements.

-Run ArcGIS Pro natively on a Windows partition (Boot Camp)
+Run ArcGIS Pro natively on a Windows partition (Boot Camp) on Intel processors

 Boot Camp allows you to install Windows in a dedicated hard disk partition on your Mac.
 In this configuration, Windows runs natively, accessing the Mac hardware directly.
 You can access Windows by restarting your Mac and pressing and holding the Option key while selecting the disk partition that contains your Windows operating system.
 The limitation is that you cannot access macOS and its applications at the same time.
 To switch between Windows and macOS, you must restart your Mac.

-Run ArcGIS Pro in a virtual environment
+Run ArcGIS Pro in a virtual environment on Intel processors

 - Set the GPU memory assignment to Auto.